 Aim

 This module aims to equip you with practical knowledge in statistics required for assessment and quantification of uncertainties in real life scenarios of data analysis.
-Module presents practically important algorithms of statistical learning for both prediction and decision making purposes and provides the opportunities for their experimental evaluation during the lab sessions.
+Module presents practically important algorithms of statistical learning for both prediction and decision making purposes and provides the opportunities for your experimental evaluation during the lab sessions.
 Tools for evaluation of learning algorithms’ performance are also considered and implemented to practical examples.

 Syllabus